 FOR FURTHER INFORMATION

 Contact your school principal or guidance counsellor.
 For questions about the management of lice, immunization history, and childhood illnesses, contact your local public health nurse at ACCESS River East (204.938.5000) or ACCESS Transcona (204.938.5555).

-Source: Manitoba Education and Advanced Learning.
-Attendance Facts.
+Source: Manitoba Education and Early Childhood Learning.
 Winnipeg, MB: Manitoba Education and Advanced Learning, 2014.
 All rights reserved.